matiasmoreno/React-Docker-Compose-Sample/README.md

-# Sample project build in React with docker-compose
+# Sample project built in React with docker-compose

 ## build & fire up the container locally